bird icon for twitter bird icon for twitter

 picture of clock metaphorically suggesting a follow-up

-There are very few Americans who seem to recognize that they have been brainwashed from childhood when it comes to "drugs."
+There are very few Americans who recognize that they have been brainwashed from childhood when it comes to "drugs."
 They have been taught to feel a certain way about them and to not ask any pesky questions.
 To paraphrase William Shirer in his book about Hitler:

 "No one who has not lived for years in a DRUG WAR SOCIETY can possibly conceive how difficult it is to escape the dread consequences of a regime's calculated and incessant propaganda."